-- Make sure your dog has gone for a walk to do his “business” and also burned off any excess energy they might have.
+- Ensure your dog has gone for a walk to do his “business” and burned off any excess energy they might have.

 - Don’t feed or water your dog too much before the trip.
 I’ll typically give my dog a very small meal before the trip.
 My dog will get sick if he has nothing in his stomach, but clearly you don’t want your dog to be too full, because they could get car sick and throw up too.
 You’ve got to find the right balance for your dog.